 Syntactical Structure

-[ in | inout | out ] template [ Restriction ] Type ValueParIdentifier [ArrayDef] [ ":=" ( TemplateInstance | "-" ) ]
+[ in | inout | out ] template [ Restriction ] [ ( @lazy | @fuzzy ) [@deterministic] ]

+Type ValueParIdentifier [ArrayDef] [ ":=" ( TemplateInstance | "-" ) ]

 Semantic Description

 Template parameters can be defined for templates, functions, altsteps, and test cases.

 To enable a parameterized object to accept templates or matching symbols as actual parameters, the extra keyword template shall be added before the type field of the corresponding formal parameter.
 This makes the parameter a template parameter and in effect extends the allowed actual parameters for the associated type to include the appropriate set of matching attributes (see annex B) as well as the normal set of values.